jrhel/ot-harjoitustyo/dokumentaatio/alustava määrittelydokumentti.md

 - Allow users to edit recipes as they read them,
 - Allow users to search for recipes containing specific ingredients,
 - Categorize recipes, and search for recipes based on category - e.g. "fish",
+- Allow users to add pictures to recipies,
+- Allow users to import recipes from other formats, e.g. pdf-files, photos, websites etc.

 **Would require transition from purely "offline" state:**
 - Sync personal recipes accross devices,